yonatan-cs/Roomies/SDK_MIGRATION.md

 # Firebase Web SDK Migration

-## Problem Solved
+## Problems Solved

+### 1. TRANSACTION_BEGIN_FAILED_403 (IAM Permissions)
 The `TRANSACTION_BEGIN_FAILED_403` error was occurring because Firebase REST API's `beginTransaction` endpoint requires IAM permissions that regular Firebase ID tokens don't have.
 This is a fundamental limitation of using REST API for transactions from the client side.

+### 2. PERMISSION_DENIED (Firestore Rules)
+After migrating to SDK, we encountered `PERMISSION_DENIED` errors because the transaction logic was trying to update fields that weren't allowed by Firestore Rules.
+The issue was that `set()` on an existing document becomes an `update()` operation, which was trying to modify `created_at` and other fields that are only allowed on `create` operations.

+### 3. Solution: Simple Approach (Final)
+The simplest and most reliable solution is to avoid the `debts` collection entirely and only:
+- Update `balances` with `increment()` transforms
+- Create an `actions` log entry
+- No complex create/update logic needed

-## Solution: Migration to Firebase Web SDK
+## Solution: Migration to Firebase Web SDK + Rules Compliance

 We've migrated the transaction operations from REST API to Firebase Web SDK, which handles authentication properly and doesn't require IAM permissions for client-side operations.
+Additionally, we've fixed the transaction logic to properly comply with Firestore Rules by separating create and update operations.

 ## Files Changed